All-around helper for dealing with errors and diagnostics.

 lua = {

--- normal mode
+-- used for normal mode

 ignoreBlock = "-- stylua: ignore",